iuvenis/articles-products-and-express-1/README.md

 # articles-products-and-express

-npm install and create the postgres database
+npm install and create the postgres database to play around with project

 ## Goal
 Build a mock application which will have 2 resources: Products and Articles.
 Each resource will have an implementation of **CRUD** (create, read, update, delete).
 You should make use of Express' **Router** module to keep your code organized.
 Routes go in a directory called **routes**.